Alphabet Orders Over Three Million TPUs From Intel

 What happened

-Reuters reported on June 8 that Alphabet's Google has placed an order with Intel to manufacture more than three million tensor processing units (TPUs) for 2028, citing The Information and people with direct knowledge of the discussions.
-Reuters also reported that Nvidia is evaluating whether Intel could make a processor that combines multiple graphics chips, but that Nvidia had not placed an order as of the report.
-Reuters further reported that Intels shares rose more than 9% in early trading after the story broke.
+Reuters reported June 8, citing The Information and people with direct knowledge of the discussions, that Alphabet's Google placed an order with Intel to manufacture more than three million tensor processing units (TPUs) for 2028.
+Reuters also reported that Nvidia is evaluating whether Intel could make a processor combining multiple graphics chips, but that Nvidia had not placed a similar order as of the report.
+Intel's shares rose more than 9% in early trading after the story broke.
 Yahoo Finance reported on June 13 that TD Cowen analyst John Blackledge raised his price target on Alphabet following the coverage, and that D.A.
 Davidson analyst Gil Luria commented on policy support for U.S.-based manufacturing.

 What to watch

-- •Confirmation from the companies involved: an official statement from Alphabet, Intel, or Nvidia would convert reporting into an announced contract.
+- •An official statement from Alphabet, Intel, or Nvidia that would convert reporting into a confirmed contract and clarify whether Intel's role is fabrication, packaging, or both.

-- •Intels foundry ramp timeline and facility allocations, which will determine whether volume and scheduling targets are feasible.
+- •Intel's foundry ramp timeline and facility allocations, which will determine whether volume and scheduling targets are feasible if the deal is confirmed as described.

-- •Any follow-on orders from Nvidia or other hyperscalers and whether those orders are limited to advanced packaging or include full-node logic production.
+- •Any follow-on orders from Nvidia or other hyperscalers, and whether those are limited to advanced packaging or include full-node logic production.

-- •Public comments from TSMC or other foundries about capacity and customer allocation.
+- •Public comments from TSMC about capacity and customer allocation in light of the dispute over where the TPUs are actually fabricated.

 Scoring Rationale